kidush/edools/README.md

 end
 ```

 **Remember:** You have to change `<YOUR_API_KEY>` and `<BASE_URI>` with your own credentials and custom subdomain based on Edools API.
-It's important for you to know that `api_key` is only for create the a school.
-As soon as you've created a new school you will receive in your body response an admin credentials token with this new token you can Update your school and handle courses, products and students.
+It's important for you to know that `api_key` is only for create the school.
+As soon as you've created a new school you will receive in **response** an admin credentials key.
+This new token you will can Update your school, handle courses, products and students.

 ### Creating a new School: